 Nintendo’s decision to bring Mario Kart 8 to Nintendo Switch certainly seems to have paid off.
-The game has been quick off the starting line in all territories, selling 459,000 copies on its launch day in the US, and racing to the No.1 spot in this week’s UK games charts.
+The game was quick off the starting line in all territories, selling 459,000 copies on its launch day in the US, and racing to the No.1 spot in the UK games charts.

 Nintendo receives a lot of justified criticism for its online offerings, but the original Mario Kart 8 on Wii U was one of the first examples of Nintendo getting things exactly right.
 The game had a full feature set that included, two-player online racing, YouTube integration, and a suite of race customisation options.
 Mario Kart 8 Deluxe adds local wireless multiplayer, and a much-improved Battle mode to the mix.

 Our favourite online feature however, remains the game’s Tournament mode.
 This option allows you to create tournaments with fully customisable rules and schedules.

 How to set up a Mario Kart 8 Deluxe tournament

 - From the main menu, select Online Play.

 - From the Tournament menu you can search for existing events by code, type or Active status.
 To start your own, select Create a Tournament, then hit Yes.

 - The first thing to do is choose a symbol to represent your tournament.
 We quite like the farmyard cow.

 - Next, give the tournament a name.
 Remember, you can’t include more than five numbers in the name.
 And no cursing, there are kids playing.

 - On the Rules screen you can change a number of customisation options including, speed, item types, CPU difficulty level, and vehicle type.